Yes, grapefruit can potentiate certain drugs. This means it can increase the effects of these drugs.

 Thus, grapefruit and associated products like grapefruit juice can potentiate certain medications.
 This means they make the levels of the medication in your system increase, sometimes causing them to reach dangerous heights.

-There are many medications that can be potentiated by grapefruit juice or grapefruit.
+Many medications can be potentiated by grapefruit juice or grapefruit.
 Some of the more common medications include:

 There are drugs in each of these classes that do not become potentiated if you eat grapefruit or drink grapefruit juice.
 If you take any medications for any of the above issues, discuss alternative medications that are not potentiated by grapefruit juice with your physician.